Wolfy42/EOF-JPA-CompatibilityLayer/README.md

 * Execute the EOF-Fetches which were create in Java-Code (EOFetchSpecifications).
 But here the same principle than executing modeled fetches could be used
 * Support for DisplayGroups (The problem lies in the fact that the DisplayGroups and EODatabaseDataSource are very hardwired to EOF and every place where the calls should be rerouted to JPA have to be found)
 * Support for Enum-Datatypes (But basically here is just the @Convert Annotation missing for the attributs.
 But the question is if the Converters could be generated with the ModelGen-File)
-* Test if the rollback of a deleted entity in the not commited EditingContext is working
 * Calling the lifecycle-methods of the EOF-Entites with the lifecycle-listeners of the JPA-entites (Both support the same type of listeners).
 But the current problem is that the JPA-Entity do not know the EOF-Entity and therefore cannot call methods on it.
 But the JPAEditingContext would know the mapping and therefore it could handle the transfer of the message (e.g. JPA-PrePersist should call the EOF-WillUpdate)
 * Calling of the 'validateForSave'-Method before saving of an EO-EnterpriseObject